aso

 Long-Tail Keywords and the Keyword Golden Ratio

-The Keyword Golden Ratio (KGR) methodology specifically targets long-tail keywords where search volume is under 250 monthly searches.
-KGR helps you identify which long-tail phrases have the best ratio of demand to competition, ensuring you target the ones most likely to rank quickly.
+The Keyword Golden Ratio (KGR) methodology targets long-tail keywords where search volume stays under 250 monthly searches.
+KGR reveals which phrases have the best ratio of demand to competition, helping you focus on the ones most likely to rank quickly.